 Table of Contents

 What are the attributes of a liaison office in China?

 The connection between the parent company from abroad and the registered business in China can be established through a liaison office or a representative office in China.
-It is important to know that such structure has no legal personality and it is subject to varied conditions:
+It is important to know that such a structure has no legal personality and it is subject to varied conditions:

 |Deals with financial operations||NO|

 |Needs a registered agent||YES|

 If you consider that a liaison office is a proper choice to establish a business presence on the Chinese market, you can talk to our company formation specialists in China.